rainleander/MSU-AI-microbootcamp/module2-notes.md

   - Customer segmentation is crucial in financial services for better market understanding.
   - Notable Example: **Netflix**:
     - Uses segmentation to recommend movies based on customer preferences.
-    - Has improved product utility and reduced user cancellation rates through this.
+    - This has improved product utility and reduced user cancellation rates.

 - **Using K-Means with scikit-learn**:
   - K-Means can be implemented in Python using the **scikit-learn** library.